Trev241/bard/README.md

 ## Known issues

 1. The bot cannot play age restricted videos.
 A temporary workaround is to simply query a reposted version of the video that has not yet been flagged.
+2. Since the bot was created with private use in mind, it does not support use across multiple guilds at once.